Home » Ingredient Substitute » Herbs & Spices Substitutes » 9 Best Spices for Mac and Cheese (Extra Tasty!)

 Truffle Salt

-We’re including this spice last on our list because it might not be as easy to find.
-Plus, it’s typically a bit more expensive than other spices.
+I’m including this spice last on the list because it might not be as easy to find.

-But, truffle salt is becoming more popular among “foodies,” and in the restaurant industry.
 If you can get your hands on some, it’s a great way to add more depth of flavor to your creamy mac and cheese.

 Truffle salt combines black truffles and sea salt grains.
 The flavor is hard to describe unless you’ve ever tasted truffles, but it provides an earthy, savory flavor – almost similar to mushrooms.

-Truffle mac and cheese has become exceedingly popular in expensive restaurants across the country.
 You might not be able to shave black truffles directly into your mac and cheese, but truffle salt is the next best thing if you want to take your dish up a notch.

 Leave a Reply